D7460N/D7460N.dev/CONTRIBUTING.md

 # Contribution Guidelines

 First of all, thank you for your contribution.
+Please ensure all contributions adhere to the overall goal of the [Application Design Document](https://github.com/D7460N/D7460N.dev/blob/main/ADD.md).
 No matter if it is a few lines of code or a one line code or whole together a junk of code, everything counts.
 Keep it cool in your own way :wink:

-Here's how you can contribute
+Here's how you can contribute:

 1. Write your code in any of these online editors of your choice. https://github.com/D7460N/D7460N.dev/blob/main/snippets.md